 As well as managing goals, your digital performance management tools can be used to help create stronger bonds and reduce anxiety by encouraging a sense of community and reinforcing your company’s cultural values.
 Remote workers are deprived of a literal watercooler to gather around with their colleagues, so you can create “digital watercoolers” as part of your internal communication system to keep those informal and sometimes inspirational conversations going.

-The coronavirus crisis will have a profound and lasting impact on how companies will deal with remote working, and providing a virtual environment which fosters the same sense of community found in the workplace will be an essential part of business strategies moving forwards.
+The coronavirus crisis will have a profound and lasting impact on how companies will deal with remote working, and providing a virtual environment that fosters the same sense of community found in the workplace will be an essential part of business strategies moving forwards.